Skip to main content

 Vulnerable plaque is a soft, lipid-rich plaque with a thin fibrous cap.
 It causes heart attacks when the cap ruptures, exposing the contents to blood, which triggers a clot that blocks the artery.
 Most heart attacks happen in plaques that were not large enough to cause symptoms before the rupture.

 Cleerly affects statin and PCSK9 inhibitor decisions by giving us proof of disease, not just probability.
 A patient with an LDL of 110 and zero plaque may not need a statin yet.
-A patient with an LDL of 110 and 250 mm³ of soft plaque often needs aggressive lipid lowering, sometimes including a PCSK9 inhibitor.
+A patient with an LDL of 110 and 250 mm³ of soft plaque often needs intensive lipid lowering, sometimes including a PCSK9 inhibitor.

 Cleerly can replace a stress test for many patients with stable chest pain or atypical symptoms.
 The 2021 AHA/ACC chest pain guidelines now favor CCTA as a first-line test for low-to-intermediate risk patients.
 Stress tests still have a role for functional assessment in known disease.